topoftheyear/Byte-le-Royale-2019/sphinx/ship_upgrades.md

 ## How To Upgrade

 Your ship starts at level 0 for all categories.
-In order to purchase a module you must specify the module slot to install it to.
+In order to purchase a module you must specify which module slot to place the module in.
-The first module slot is free, however additional module slots must be purchased for additional modules to be installed, up to a maximum of 4.

-For any modules, you must purchase an additional slot for the module from the selling Stations.
 To purchase modules, go to the center station and use the `buy_module` function.
-If you already have the module of the type you wish to upgrade, it will upgrade the module in that slot.
-If you do not already own that module type, you will need to purchase the For any modules, you must purchase an additional slot for the module from the selling [Stations](stations.md).
+If you already have the module of the type you wish to upgrade, it will upgrade that module in the slot.
+If you do not already own that module type, you will need to purchase the module itself and the module slot.
+Keep in mind, only 4 total slots for modules can be obtained (1 of which is provided for you), so choose your modules wisely.
+For any modules, you must purchase an additional slot for the module from the selling [Stations](stations.md).
-- For module levels 1 and 2, these are purchasable at the `Station Authority` and `Black Market 1 & 2` [Station](stations.md).
+- For module levels 1, 2, and 3, these are purchasable at the `Station Authority` and `Black Market 1 & 2` [Station](stations.md).
-- For module levels 3, these are purchasable at the `Black Market 1 & 2` [Stations](stations.md).
+- For the Illegal Module Level, these are purchasable at the `Black Market 1 & 2` [Stations](stations.md).
   - Be warned, these are the illegal modules.
 They are lost on death and will cost you notoriety.

 ## Module Table (Revise Illegal Numbers When Completed)